Globski/quiz-topic/quiz-sql/multiple_choice_questions_.md

 ---

-# Question: In the "Persons" table example, how many records and columns are shown?

-**Answer:** Three records and five columns

----

 # Question: Write the SQL statement that selects all records from a table named "Persons".

 **Answer:** `SELECT * FROM Persons`